Albert Martinez: Career

+Martinez returned again to ABS-CBN in a villain role in The Iron Heart as Engr.
+Priam dela Torre, the leader of the Tatsulok syndicate and the biological father of the protagonist, Apollo, played by Richard Gutierrez.
+After The Iron Heart, he appeared as one of the main casts of Lavender Fields in 2024.
+As of 2025, he portrays Mayor Roberto Guerrero in FPJ's Batang Quiapo.

 Personal life

 His father, Bert Martínez, was a character actor during the 1960s.

 Albert was married to Liezl Sumilang from 1985, until her death in 2015.

 In the late 1980s, the couple owned up to 46 massage therapy clinics throughout California in the United States.
-They had three children: actor Alfonso Martinez, William Martínez and Ronnie Martinez.
+They had three children: actor Alfonso Martinez, Alyanna Martinez, Alissa Martinez.
+He now has three grandchildren.

+Martinez owns a large car collection, which includes a 1968 Mercury Cougar he restored for his late wife, Liezl.
+Sometimes he would go off-roading with his cars in a property he owns in Tanay, Rizal.